facebookresearch/t2motion/README.md

 |   |   |-- smplh.faces
 ```
 ### Install Blender (Optional)
-Similar to the previous step, this is only needed if you want to render the 3D human figures.
+This is only needed if you want to render the 3D human figures.
 We use blender to render the SMPL sequence, please install it from [here](https://www.blender.org/download/releases/2-93/).
 We build and test the code on blender 2.93, but higher version may also work.

 ## Data Preparation